Knole: Knole in the Tudor period

 In the early 1560s, Elizabeth I gave Knole to Robert Dudley, 1st Earl of Leicester, but he returned it in 1566.
 However, he had already granted a lease (1 February 1566) to one Thomas Rolf.
 Under this the 'manor and mansion-house' of Knole and the park, with the deer, and also Panthurst Park and other lands, were demised to the latter for the term of ninety-nine years at a rent of £200.
 The landlord was to do all repairs, and reserved the very unusual right (to himself and his heirs and assigns) to occupy the mansion-house as often as he or they chose to do so, but this right did not extend to the gate-house, nor to certain other premises.
 The tenant was given power to alter or rebuild the mansion-house at his pleasure.
 Meanwhile, Elizabeth had possibly granted the estate to her cousin Thomas Sackville who, at that time, had the title of Lord Buckhurst.

 There was competition at that time for the Knole estate.
 Rolf died very soon after, and the residue of the lease was bought by a wealthy local lawyer, John Lennard (of Chevening).
 He had gradually built up a network of properties around Sevenoaks, including the manor of Chevening, and adjoining property in the parishes of Knockholt and Halstead, all just to the north of Sevenoaks.
-Lennard had already pressurised Rolf to sell the lease before his sudden death but, at the same point, Lord Buckhurst was also competing for the lease.
+Lennard had already pressured Rolf to sell the lease before his sudden death but, at the same point, Lord Buckhurst was also competing for the lease.
 Knole was a significant addition to Lennard's local land-holdings when it was confirmed, around 1570.
 However, Buckhurst was still able to insist upon some rights on the estate, including the ownership of at least some of the deer in the park.
 John moved to Knole, but gave his son Sampson, Lord Dacre's son-in-law, a sub-lease.
 The Knole estate was worth a great deal to Sampson, bringing him in 1599 rents worth £218, 6s and 8d.

 One of Sampson Lennard's daughters, Margaret, married Sir Thomas Waller, at one time lieutenant of Dover Castle and the younger son of an important Kent family, with their seat at Groombridge.
 An unusual term in the marriage covenant stipulated that Margaret and Thomas should live at Knole which is where Margaret gave birth to her son William, probably in 1598.
 The baptism is recorded in the Sevenoaks parish register for 3 December.
 In 1613, William inherited his father's baronetcy, becoming Sir William Waller.
 He later commanded a parliamentary army with some distinction during the English Civil War.